On average your neighbors pay $566 a month.See Your Rates

 Detroit reported 5,276 vehicle thefts in 2016.
 This works out to a rate of 7.79 thefts per 1,000 residents.
 This rate is more than three times the national rate of 2.20 thefts per 1,000 people.
 This has a major affect on insurance premiums.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways to lower your insurance rates.
+Are you looking for affordable car insurance?
+Discounts are one of the best ways to lower your rates.
 These are only a few of the auto insurance discounts available to Detroit, MI drivers.
-Get a quote and find out whether you’re paying too much for your car insurance policy.

 1 We compared rates from three different insurance companies for 30-year-old male and female drivers with a 2010 Honda Accord.
 Our rate profiles have a clean driving record and drive less than 10,000 annual miles.
 Coverage includes state liability minimum of 25/50/10 and 25/50/10 underinsured motorist coverage.
 Policies also include $10,000 personal injury protection and a $500 comprehensive and collision deductible.